JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 makes it similar to [CSS-in-JS](https://reactjs.org/docs/faq-styling.html#what-is-css-in-js) – but for Kotlin.
 The benefit of using a DSL is that you can use Kotlin code constructs to express formatting rules.

-The template project for this tutorial already includes everything for using `kotlin-emotion`:
+The template project for this tutorial already includes the dependency needed to use `kotlin-emotion`:

 ```kotlin
 dependencies {